Lagrangian Floer theory over integers: spherically positive symplectic manifolds: Filtered algebra over

 for $\beta_0 =0 \in H_2(M,L;\Z)$.
 (Compare (\ref{becomeidentity}).)
 Then we have the following formula: (In the next formula we write $\mathfrak m_{k,\beta}^{J_0}$, $\mathfrak m_{k,\beta}^{J_1}$ to distinguish two filtered $A_{n,K}$ structures which depend almost complex structures $J_0$, $J_1$ together with other choices made.)

-Here the sum in the right hand side is taken over $k_1,k_2,\beta_,\beta_2,i$ with $k_1+k_2=k-1$, $\beta_1+\beta_2=\beta$, $i =1,\dots,k_2$ and the sum in the left hand side is taken over all $m,\{\ell_1,\dots,\ell_{m+1}\},\beta',\beta_i$ such that $1 \le \ell_1 \le \cdots \le \ell_m \le \ell_{m+1} = k$ and $\beta' + \sum \beta_i = \beta$.
+Here the sum in the right hand side is taken over $k_1,k_2,\beta_1,\beta_2,i$ with $k_1+k_2=k-1$, $\beta_1+\beta_2=\beta$, $i =1,\dots,k_2$ and the sum in the left hand side is taken over all $m,\{\ell_1,\dots,\ell_{m+1}\},\beta',\beta_i$ such that $1 \le \ell_1 \le \cdots \le \ell_m \le \ell_{m+1} = k$ and $\beta' + \sum \beta_i = \beta$.

-In fact, the right hand side except those for $\beta' =0$, $m=1$ corresponds (C) (in other words (iv) Proposition \ref{fkconstruct}).
-The left hand side except those for $\beta_2=0$, $k_2=0$ corresponds (B) (in other words (iii) Proposition \ref{fkconstruct}).
-The left hand side for $\beta_2=0$, $k_2=0$ corresponds (A) (in other words (i) Proposition \ref{fkconstruct}).
-Compatibility spelled out in Proposition \ref{fkconstruct} and Lemma \ref{dimdropf} implies that the boundary of $\mathfrak f_{\beta,k}(P_1,\dots,P_k)$, that is nothing but the right hand side for $\beta' =0$, $m=1$, is equal to the sum of the terms corresponding to (A),(B),(C).
+In fact, the left hand side except those for $\beta' =0$, $m=1$ corresponds (C) (in other words (iv) Proposition \ref{fkconstruct}).
+The right hand side except those for $\beta_2=0$, $k_2=0$ corresponds (B) (in other words (iii) Proposition \ref{fkconstruct}).
+The right hand side for $\beta_2=0$, $k_2=0$ corresponds (A) (in other words (i) Proposition \ref{fkconstruct}).
+Compatibility spelled out in Proposition \ref{fkconstruct} and Lemma \ref{dimdropf} implies that the boundary of $\mathfrak f_{\beta,k}(P_1,\dots,P_k)$, that is nothing but the left hand side for $\beta' =0$, $m=1$, is equal to the sum of the terms corresponding to (A),(B),(C).
 It implies (\ref{formulaAinftymap}).

 (\ref{formulaAinftymap}) implies that